 This was done by the Ministry of Foreign Affairs (MFA) in Putrajaya.
 Documents are accepted in English or Bahasa Malaysia, so if your documents are in any other language, you may need it to be translated by a certified translator.
 Documents that are needed to be verified by the MFA for the foreigner in the relationship are:

 - Statutory declaration for marriage (again, i know~ i rolled my eyes too)

 - Letter from the BHC

-Once you arrive at MFA, only one of you will be allowed to register and enter the consulate.
-The process is quite speedy.
+Once we arrived at MFA, only one of us was allowed to register and enter the consulate.
+The process was quite speedy.
 Bring your documents in, they'll give you 3 copies of your ticket number as they call you at different times to process your documents.
 Everything was verified and stamped in about half hour.

 Obtain Permit to Marry from Immigration Department